 Our Fiction Book Club gathers at the Library monthly or bi-monthly at 7 PM.
-At the next meeting on October 24, the book for the discussion will be "Lilac Girls" by Martha Hall Kelly.
-Call us to reserve your copy: 860-567-7440.
+Our next meeting is taking place on Tuesday, January 23, 2018, and we will discuss "The Reading Group" by Elizabeth Noble.

 TO REGISTER FOR BOOK CLUBS: 860-567-7440.

-Our Adult Book Displaysthis season are: "October - Mystery Month", New to Morris Public Library Fiction and Nonfiction, fall reads.
+Our Adult Book Displaysthis season are: "Time to Read a Great Romantic Book", New to Morris Public Library Fiction and Nonfiction.

-The Children's Areapresents the "Fall Fun and Halloween" Book display featuring materials about fall activities, holidays and events; New Fiction and Nonfiction Materials and 2018 Nutmeg Nominees.
+The Children's Areapresents the "'Love Snow" Book display featuring materials about the magic of winter, seasonal activities and animals in winter; New Fiction and Nonfiction Materials and 2018 Nutmeg Nominees.

 The Morris Public Library offers many programs for children and teens.
 Our children’s programs include: Lego Building, Arts and Crafts, Preschool Story Hour, Summer /Winter Reading Program.